elmeron/elmeron/README.md

 [GitLab runners](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner) will be used to deploy and run automatic tests and lints.
 Any commit on any branch will trigger tests and lints.
-Commits on master will also trigger deployment meaning the latest release of the game will be available live all the time (hopefully on elmeron.com).
+Commits on master will also trigger deployment meaning the latest release of the game will be available live all the time at [elmeron.natanael.se](http://elmeron.natanael.se).
 The machine doing this will be a Rasberry Pi and [Docker](https://www.docker.com/) will be used as a container wrapping all jobs.

 ## Scope